Image

 Terrebonne Basin Barrier Island and Beach Nourishment Construction

 Representing the largest single project ever funded by NFWF and the largest construction project ever undertaken by CPRA, the GEBF invested more than $160 million to restore three critical barrier islands/headland within the Terrebonne Basin barrier shoreline system: West Belle Headland, Timbalier Island, and Trinity Island.
-This trio represent the final pieces of an overall barrier island restoration effort that has transformed and bolstered Louisiana’s fragile first line of defense against the open waters of the Gulf of Mexico.
+This trio represent the final pieces of an overall barrier island restoration effort that has transformed and bolstered Louisiana’s fragile first line of defense against the open waters of the Gulf.
 For its part, the Terrebonne Basin Barrier Island project will shore up more than 7 miles and 1,130 acres of critical barrier island beach habitat through the placement of more than 8 million cubic yards of sand mined from offshore Louisiana.

 GEBF Louisiana Species